| |

 hot pickling brine next to jars full of okra

-At this point, you can flip the jars upside down for 90 seconds to sterilize the lids, and right them to finish cooling, and store your pickled okra in the refrigerator.
+At this point, you can flip the jars upside down for 90 seconds to sterilize the lids, let them finish cooling, and store your pickled okra in the refrigerator.

 How to can pickled okra